Lyn Paul website 'Then' logo. Lyn Paul website banner.

 Lyn Paul releases three singles in 1975 - Love (Polydor 2058 552), It Oughta Sell A Million (Polydor 2058 602) and Here Comes That Wonderful Feeling (Polydor 2058 655).
 Lyn's first solo album, Give Me Love (Polydor 2383 340), is also released.

 It Oughta Sell A Million is a top 40 hit and marks Lyn's début on the charts as a solo performer.
-Lyn also makes her first solo appearance on Top Of The Pops (BBC1, 10th July).
+Lyn also makes her first - and only - solo appearance on Top Of The Pops (BBC1, 10th July).
+Lyn later recalled that day in an interview with Shaun Tilley:

 1975 is remarkable for the number of women making their début on the singles chart.
 Lyn Paul is just one of a long list of women having their first hit.
 Susan Cadogan, Linda Carr, Natalie Cole, Tammy Jones, Maxine Nightingale, Esther Phillips, Minnie Riperton, Billie Jo Spears, Betty Wright, Tammy Wynette and Retta Young also have UK hit singles for the first time.
 Another chart newcomer is Helen Reddy, who (like Lyn) will go on to star in Willy Russell's hit musical Blood Brothers.